kishimisu/Crash-NST-Modding-Tool/README.md

 Relative calculation works with multi-editing and will affect each object's relative to its original value.

 #### Interesting properties
 When opening a .igz file, every object will be scanned to check for "interesting" properties, ie. properties for which the value can change between objects of the same type within the file.
+These properties will be colored in red.
 All properties in white have the same value for all other objects of the same type.

+#### Copy/Paste
+For complex types like Object References, String Reference, Vectors, Arrays or Matrices, you have the possibility to right-click on a field to copy the value to your clipboard.
+You can also use it to paste data between properties of the same type.

+#### Spawn at Vector
+Two additional options become available when right-clicking on Vector3f properties:
+- Spawn Here : Launches the game while spawning Crash at the selected location, without saving or updating the current archive.
+- Spawn on Crate : Same, but it will also spawn a crate at the specified location.

+The can help you visualize the position of objects in a level.

 ### Other infos